-This principle resembles the principle of “chameleon”, when people mimic gestures and facial expressions of the person, whom they are interested in or whom they value.
-Words can be pleasant to the ear, if they sound like an echo.
-Try saying what this person has already mentioned, what he had already played in his head.
+This trick resembles the principle of “chameleon” when people mimic gestures and facial expressions of the person they are interested in.
+Words can be pleasant to the ear if they sound like an echo.
+Try saying what this person has already mentioned.

 10. Nodding helps

 Scientists discovered that when people nod while listening to someone, they most likely tend to agree with the speaker.
 They also found that when someone nods in front of someone speaking, the person who speaks, much like a parrot, will repeat the same words over and over again.